Classifying group algebras in which the socle of the center is an ideal: Preliminaries

 For a finite-dimensional algebra $A$ over a field $F$, we consider its Jacobson radical $J(A)$ and its (left) socle~$\soc(A)$, the sum of all minimal left ideals of $A$.
 Both $J(A)$ and $\soc(A)$ are known to be ideals in $A$.
-In this paper, an ideal of $A$ is always meant to be a two-sided ideal, and we write $I \trianglelefteq A$.
+In this paper, an ideal of $A$ is always meant to be a two-sided ideal, and $I \trianglelefteq A$ means that $I$ is an ideal of $A$.